SymmetryReduceBZ

 get_uniquefacets

-returns the indices of points that lie on the same facet.
-The
+returns a list of the points that lie on each facet.

 The function plot_convexhulls